storj/storj/docs/design/storagenode-graceful-exit-pieces.md

 The service starts by asking overlay for all exiting nodes.

 Then joins a metainfo loop to iterate over all segments.
-For any segment that contains nodes that are exiting it will add an entry to a queue.
-We call this transfer queue.
+For any segment that contains nodes that are exiting it will add an entry to a queue (if durability <= optimal).
+We call this the transfer queue.
+If durability > optimal, we remove the exiting node from the segment / pointer.

 The transfer queue is stored in database.
 We will need batching when inserting to database to avoid excessive load.